pupil-labs/pupil-docs/src/core/software/pupil-player.md

 This Plugin is does not estimate orientation about the yaw axis (head rotation from left to right).
 This is because the IMU has no magnetometer to monitor heading.
-The Plugin therefore implements a version of Madgwick's algorithm that estimates Pitch and Roll only.
+The Plugin therefore implements a version of Madgwick's algorithm that only estimates Pitch and Roll.

 Note that this Plugin will not be loaded with Pupil Core recordings.